 The screening has traditionally been performed by dilating patients’ eyes at ophthalmologists’ offices.
 But the screening can also be done using retinal photography at primary care clinics.

-The UCLA researchers implemented teleretinal diabetic retinopathy screening programs in 15 of the largest primary care clinics operated by the Los Angeles County Department of Health Services and evaluated results at five of the clinics.
+The Los Angeles County Department of Health Services implemented teleretinal diabetic retinopathy screening programs in 15 of its largest primary care clinics and a team of researchers from UCLA and the county evaluated results at five of the clinics.
 The screenings took place between September 2013 and December 2015.

 Teleretinal diabetic retinopathy screening programs could help maximize access to much-needed eye exams for largely underserved segments of the population.